muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 And that's all we need to tackle Exercise 1.10 which is given below.

 ## Exercise 1.10
 Before we start writing down the math, let us add MathJax support to our static site generator Jekyll using Vincent Zhang's [tutorial](http://webdocs.cs.ualberta.ca/~zichen2/blog/coding/setup/2019/02/17/how-to-add-mathjax-support-to-jekyll.html).
 MathJax is JavaScript library that scans the page for mathematical markup, and typesets the mathematical information accordingly.
 All we need to do is add the public CDN `<script>` tags to our base `head.html`.
+Note that the resource identifier should use HTTPS in the `<script>` tag.

 <br><br>
 {:refdef: style="text-align: center;"}